 SELECT, INSERT, UPDATE, and DELETE on versioned datasets

-Additional privileges are required to upgrade the geodatabase or to allow the sde user to drop or view all connections.
+Additional privileges are required to allow the sde user to drop or view all connections in SQL Server, Amazon Relational Database Service (RDS) for SQL Server, and Google Cloud SQL for SQL Server.

 Privileges to create or upgrade a geodatabase

-The following table lists the user and privileges you must use to create or upgrade geodatabases in SQL Server.
+The following table lists the user and privileges you must use to create or upgrade geodatabases in SQL Server and SQL Server database services:

 |Type of geodatabase||User and privileges to create a geodatabase||User and privileges to upgrade a geodatabase|